 The north and south banks have paved and dirt multi-use trails.

 - Archery - Papago Park has an archery range.
 Hours of availability are sunrise to sunset.

-- Orienteering - There are courses available at North Mountain Park and Papago Park.
+- Orienteering - There is a course available at Papago Park.

 - Bird Watching - While you are likely to observe birds at any of our locations, the Rio Salado Habitat Restoration Area is the best place for viewing birds.
 There have been over 250 species observed here.
 Rio Salado Bird List

 - Fishing - Arizona Game and Fish operates the urban fishing program at Papago Park.